 Our middle school curriculum focuses on a broad introduction to computer science topics.
 Our curriculum is available at no cost for anyone, anywhere to teach.
 You can read more about our curriculum values here.

-Computer Science Discoveries is designed for 7-9th grade students and can be taught as a semester or year long introductory course (3-5 hours per week of instruction for 9+ weeks).
+Computer Science Discoveries is appropriate for 6-10th grade students and can be taught as a semester or year long introductory course (3-5 hours per week of instruction for 9+ weeks).
 The course takes a wide lens on computer science by covering topics such as programming, physical computing, HTML/CSS, and data.
 Students engage with computer science as a medium for creativity, communication, problem solving, and fun.
 The course inspires students as they build their own websites, apps, games, and physical computing devices.